Anubhavdevv/OtakuSan/README.md

 OtakuSan is a mobile app to help you find your way to find your favorite anime or to discover new anime!

+The ultimate mobile app for anime lovers.
+Whether you're looking to find your next favorite anime or discover new and exciting series, OtakuSan has you covered.
+With a vast database of anime titles, you can easily search and browse through different genres, ratings, and more.
+Never miss a new episode or release with OtakuSan's customized watchlist and notifications.
+Get ready to take your anime obsession to the next level with OtakuSan!"

 ## 🛠️Builded with
 * [React Native](https://github.com/facebook/react-native)